adunning/bedes-bible/docs/amiatinus-proposal.md

 - id: 'corsano:1987first'
   type: article-journal
-  title: 'The First Quire of the Codex Amiatinus and the <i>Institutiones</i> of Cassiodorus'
+  title: 'The First Quire of the Codex Amiatinus and the *Institutiones* of Cassiodorus'
   container-title: Scriptorium
   page: 3-34
   volume: '41'